Dual-comb spectroscopy for the characterization of laboratory flames: Introduction

 In this regard, a large number of experimental demonstrations have recently been carried out that take advantage of optical absorption and dispersion measurements.
 Among the absorption-based methods employed, Wavelength Modulation Spectroscopy (WMS) \cite{Chao2012} stands out for having been used in a large number of studies.
 However, the emergence of widely tunable Quantum Cascade Lasers (QCL) has led to the growing importance of measurement approaches based on tunable diode laser absorption spectroscopy (TDLAS) scanning \cite{ZHANG2024109344}.
 Another method that is growing in popularity is dispersion spectroscopy \cite{photonics12060537, Ma2018, 10494328}.
 Unlike absorption spectroscopy, it extracts information from the refractive index profile rather than absorption and it has been used in numerous combustion studies in recent years.
-Furthermore, when discussing high-performance optical spectroscopy today, studies conducted using optical frequency combs (specifically dual-comb, or DC) \cite{Coddington:16} are hard to avoid, and the field of combustion research is no exception, with some notable work having been presented \cite{Yun:23, Takeshi:25, Xu10092022, SCHROEDER20174565}.
-Compared to virtually any other spectroscopic measurement method, the use of frequency combs offers much higher frequency accuracy in determining the shape of the absorption line or the measurement speed, and has a fundamental advantage in that no calibration is required.
+Furthermore, when discussing high-performance optical spectroscopy today, studies conducted using optical frequency combs (specifically dual-comb, or DC) \cite{Coddington:16} are hard to avoid, and the field of combustion research is no exception, with some notable work having been presented \cite{Yun:23, Takeshi:25, Xu10092022, SCHROEDER20174565, COBURN2024105533}.
+Compared to virtually any other spectroscopic measurement method, the use of frequency combs offers much higher frequency accuracy in determining the shape of the absorption line, high measurement speeds, and has a fundamental advantage in that no calibration is required.
 This significantly impacts data processing, as spectral characterizations can be directly introduced into models, eliminating the need for additional experimental characterizations or complex baseline compensation/elimination algorithms.
 This results in more accurate and straightforward extraction of the desired information from the spectral measurement.
+In addition, the simultaneous acquisition of all spectral components makes DCS inherently robust to beam steering, preserving the absorption line shape and avoiding the need for complex correction algorithms.